-This nine-month interdisciplinary master's degree equips you with the critical and research tools needed for women's studies in the humanities.
-It provides a systematic introduction to feminist theory, highlighting women's contribution to culture and history alongside critical analysis and theorisation of the meanings assigned to the category 'woman' in philosophical, literary, socio-cultural and historical thought.
+The course provides a systematic introduction to feminist theory and highlights women's contribution to culture and history alongside critical analysis and theorisation of the meanings assigned to the category 'woman' in philosophical, literary, socio-cultural and historical thought.

-It also provides the practical equipment necessary to engage in original research into topics in the humanities relating to women and to gender, in a university with excellent facilities for both traditional and computer-age researches.
+It also provides the practical equipment necessary to engage in original research into topics in the humanities relating to women and to gender, in a university with excellent facilities for both traditional and computer-age research.
 Teaching is delivered through close individual supervision, as well as a carefully designed programme of lectures and classes led by specialists from a wide variety of disciplines, promoting collaborative work as well as the development of independent and original scholarship.

 You will follow an intensive core course, combining introductions to feminist theory and to methodologies/methods of research.
 You will take two options, drawn from a list of up to thirty covering a very wide range of topics which are then examined by coursework essay.
 The options allow deepening of skills acquired in a first degree or the development of new skills under specialist teaching, which can be further practised in the third assessed element of the course, a closely supervised dissertation on a subject of your choice.

 Five departments within the Humanities Division contribute option choices and supervision expertise to the degree: the Faculties of English, History, Classics, Philosophy and Modern Languages.
 The programme does not normally involve departments within the Social Sciences Division but has a close relationship with the International Gender Studies Centre.

 Whilst you are pursuing the MSt in Women’s Studies you are also encouraged to go to lectures and seminars organised by individual faculties, which might help you to frame your immediate or future projects.

-Many of the students who complete the MSt in Women's Studies proceed to doctoral degrees both at Oxford or at other universities.
+Many of the students who complete the MSt in Women's Studies proceed to doctoral degrees at Oxford and at other universities.
 Other graduate destinations include teaching, journalism, NGO work, and the civil service.

 Changes to this course and your supervision